Comedy on BBC Three

 Shane Allen discusses Comedy on BBC Three

-Comedy on BBC Three continues to deliver mainstream successes with youth appeal, with sitcoms such as Cuckoo, Bad Education and Some Girls as well as thought provoking Comedy-Dramas like Bluestone 42.
-Each combines fresh and innovative ideas, talented new casts and high quality production values.
+Previous successes for the channel include Sitcoms such as Cuckoo, Bad Education and Some Girls and thought provoking Comedy-Dramas like Bluestone 42.
+These combine fresh and innovative ideas, talented new casts and high quality production values.

 Find out more about the overall BBC Three channel strategy.